2021 Moroccan general election

 General elections were held in Morocco on 8 September 2021 to elect 395 members of the House of Representatives.
 The National Rally of Independents led by Aziz Akhannouch won the most seats (102), a gain of 65 seats from the prior election.
-The liberal Authenticity and Modernity Party (PAM) took second place with 87 seats, a net loss of 15 seats.
+The liberal Authenticity and Modernity Party took second place with 87 seats, a net loss of 15 seats.
 The centre-right Istiqlal Party gained 35 seats and took third place with 81 seats total.
 The governing Justice and Development Party suffered an electoral wipeout and won only 13 seats, a net loss of 112 seats for the party.

 Background

 July 2020 marked the 21st year of King Mohammed VI's reign in Morocco.
 The first two decades of the 21st century saw civil and political reforms, as well as "popular disillusionment" with the socioeconomic and political state of the nation.
 In response to the 2011 protests that occurred as part of the Arab Spring, King Mohammed VI announced a series of constitutional reforms, passed through a national referendum in July 2011.
 The reforms were described by the BBC as "expanding the powers of parliament and the prime minister but leaving the king with broad authority over the government".
 The Islamic State's presence in the region also posed a threat to Morocco throughout the 2010s.